Ricci Flow and Volume Renormalizability

-Relative to a special boundary defining function, conformally compact asymptotically hyperbolic metrics have an expansion in a collar neighborhood of conformal infinity.
-When this expansion is even to a certain order and satisfies an additional auxiliary condition, a renormalized volume is defined.
-We prove such expansions are preserved under the normalized Ricci flow.
-We study the variation of curvature functionals in this setting.
-As an application we obtain the following variation formula.
+\Abstract{With respect to any special boundary defining function, a conformally compact asymptotically hyperbolic metric has an asymptotic expansion near its conformal infinity.
+If this expansion is even to a certain order and satisfies one extra condition, then it is possible to define its renormalized volume and show that it is independent of choices that preserve this evenness structure.
+We prove that such expansions are preserved under normalized Ricci flow.
+We also study the variation of curvature functionals in this setting, and as one application, obtain the variation formula